 It's easy to rotate an image in Photoshop.
 You can rotate images clockwise (CW) or counter-clockwise (CCW), flip the image horizontally or vertically, and even rotate by an arbitrary amount to choose a specific rotation.
 However, most modern digital cameras will adjust the rotation of images automatically, so you may not need to use this feature very often.

-In Photoshop, undoing works a bit differently from most other applications.
+In older versions of Photoshop, undoing works a bit differently.
 You can press Ctrl+Z (or Command+Z on a Mac) to undo your most recent change.
 However, if you press Ctrl+Z again, the change will be redone.
-If you want to undo several changes in a row, you'll need to select Edit > Step Backward or press Ctrl+Alt+Z (Command+Option+Z on a Mac).
+If you want to undo several changes in a row, you'll need to select Edit > Step Backward or press Ctrl+Alt+Z (or Command+Option+Z on a Mac).

 After you've made a few changes to the example file, try using the Step Backward and Step Forward commands to see the effect.

-After you've edited an image, you'll want to save a new version of the edited file in order to preserve the changes.
+After you've edited an image, you'll want to save a new version of the edited file to preserve the changes.
 This will also prevent you from accidentally overwriting your original image file.
-There are many different ways to save files in Photoshop, which we'll discuss in detail in the next lesson.
+There are several ways to save files in Photoshop, which we'll discuss in detail in the next lesson.